 The DBT IMPROVE the Moment skills are intended as a menu of options you can use to get through an emotionally difficult situation.
 If you try one and still need more help, try another!

 Imagery: There are a few ways to use this skill.
 One is to imagine a completely safe place for yourself that has everything you need.
 Another option is to imagine yourself coping successfully with the current difficult situation.
 You can also imagine painful emotions flowing out of you.
-You can also make up an enjoyable and relaxing world of your own.
+You can make up an enjoyable and relaxing world of your own.
 Tap into your creative skills and put your mind to work!

 Meaning: Sometimes life deals you painful situations that aren’t your fault.
 Sometimes when we look for it, even painful or difficult situations can have a higher meaning for us.
 Even if you find yourself in what feels like an impossible or hopeless situation, look for ways you can focus on the things that are important to you.
 Your values don’t change just because things are difficult; try to reconnect with them.
 Often, they can be a guide in ways that might not be obvious at first glance.

 Prayer: Prayer means different things to different people.
 It can mean praying for strength to get through this difficult moment.
 (It doesn’t mean praying for circumstances to change, however.)
 For some, it can mean turning things over to a higher power.
 It can also mean connecting with wise mind.
 Some situations call for an approach that’s bigger than what we usually bring; prayer is a way of acknowledging our connection to something bigger than ourselves.